 Susanna Cederquist has been working for 15 years in various ways to spread knowledge of the "dyslexic strengths" and the whole picture of dyslexia.
 Susanna is a lecturer, speaker, and educator, using the concept En Bild av Dyslexi (A picture of dyslexia) from Sweden.
 The main focus is to present the whole picture of Dyslexia; the consequences of problems in reading and writing and to see and increase the knowledge of the dyslexic strengths.
 She lectures in schools about how teachers can approach dyslexia and create a sustainable and equivalent education for students with dyslexia, as well as in authorities, companies, and workplaces.
-Susanna is an adviser for the Foundation of Prince Carl Philip and Princess Sofia of Sweden and leads courses for students and adults with dyslexia to help them better understand their competencies and find their ways of success.
+Susanna is an expert adviser for the Foundation of Prince Carl Philip and Princess Sofia of Sweden and member of the Board of Education's council for disability issues, City of Stockholm.
+Susanna leads courses for university students and adults with dyslexia to help them better understand their competencies and find their ways of success, also for parents with dyslexic children.
 She is the author of the books “Dyslexia + Strengths = True” (2015) and “Dyslexia at school – see the whole picture” (2021).
 Susanna is also a teacher with supplementary special education certificate.
 She wrote her exam essay about dyslexia and music, and dyslexic strengths in the beginning of 2000th century.

 Chairman of WHOLE - International Dyslexia Strengths Network.